jamespjh/rpg-worldcanal/world/home/halflings.md

 They are about 4in shorter than 21st century humans, i.e. about 2in shorter than people of the C19th.

 They are genetically capable of the same intelligence and size as humans from the real world, but are underfed and culturally behind.
-There are about 250 of them.
+There are about 250 of them in the home ring, and scattered groups in worlds beyond.

 Their history extends back 150 years, to the time the world was seeded.
 They are aware of the Crew, whom they refer to as the Planters.
 The original 4 families represent four clans, the McEen, MacDee, MacTree, and MacPed.